alexjumlajumla/msosijumlaapi/OPENAI_API_SETUP.md

    ./vendor/bin/sail up -d
    ```

+### HTTP Method Not Allowed Error

+If you see: `The GET method is not supported for this route.
+Supported methods: POST.`

+**Solution:**
+1. Make sure you're using the correct HTTP method for the endpoint
+2. For the `/openai-chat` endpoint, both GET and POST methods are now supported
+3. Check if your frontend code is using the correct method

 ## Testing Your API Key

 You can test if your API key is working properly by:

-1. In your browser, navigate to: `/api/test-openai-key` (this will use the key in your .env file)
+1. In your browser, navigate to: `/api/v1/test-openai-key` (this will use the key in your .env file)
-2. Or provide a key directly: `/api/test-openai-key?api_key=sk-YOUR_KEY_HERE`
+2. Or provide a key directly: `/api/v1/test-openai-key?api_key=sk-YOUR_KEY_HERE`
 3. You can also run our test script directly: `php test-openai-direct.php`
+4. Try the integration test endpoint in your browser: `/api/v1/test-openai-integration`

 A successful response means your OpenAI integration is working correctly.